 Publish Content That Aligns With Your Brand Identity

 Whether you’re posting on social media, communicating with customers, or publishing blogs, the voice and tone that comes across in your content should be cohesive.
 It should also rely heavily on your actual business and its values because, ultimately, the goal of any kind of communication from your brand is to appeal to your target audience.
+Even when you’re not posting on social media, content still needs to be relevant to your business operation.
+A lot of businesses use social media marketing, but some others still produce monthly catalogs for their customers to see some of their new products and services.
+By using these catalogs, from companies like Printivity, businesses can produce physical content to communicate with their customers.
+However businesses choose to do this, it’s just important that they’re producing relevant content that is targeted at their customers.

 For example, if you own a financial advising business, you don’t want website copy that sounds peppy and optimistic; it could turn away potential customers who are looking for more knowledgeable, professional-sounding content.
 On the other hand, a peppy and optimistic tone would be perfect for, say, a brand that sells bath and beauty products for teens.
+Much like choosing the CMS system behind your site (as outlined here: https://slickplan.com/blog/slickplan-com-blog-wordpress-vs-wix) it all depends on who you are and what you do.

 At HAPPY, when we publish content for clients (blogs, bylines, social media captions) we make sure to have a strong understanding of their brand’s personality by knowing their mission and values, understanding their target audience and studying their website and other published copy.